Romulo-Moraes/Assembly-Toolkit/13. Extra - Assembly-C interoperability & Callbacks/README.md

 This is a try of print the msg symbol using absolute address, like we have been doing until now.
 (In this example the global entry and the name of the procedure was changed to printtt, there's no possibility of link a object file that contain the _start procedure using the GCC, that's because a conflict will happen when the compiler try to link the files.
 The GCC compiler when building the program will try implement its own _start procedure (which one that call the programmable procedure main)).

 ## Extra of the extra.
 Callbacks!!!!
 There's the possibility of callbacks, even being in the low-level.
-We can move the address of a symbol from the .text to a register and then call it any time we wan't, or do anything with it, store this address is the stack or in any other memory segment is also possible.
+We can move the address of a symbol from the .text to a register and then call it any time we want to, or do anything with it, store this address on the stack or in any other memory segment is also possible.
 Here's a example of callbacks, this source code is also available inside the directory ./Callbacks.
 ```asm
 segment .text
 global _start